I can still remember the first hiking backpack I ever bought. I saved up from a summer job and ordered the cheapest backpack I could find on eBay.

 This may include some side pockets, waist band pockets, a hydration bladder or the ability to house one, bungee cords and much more.
 Think about what you want on the trails and then look for features that are going to need.

-Best Brands For Hiking Backpacks
+Best Backpack Brands

 I have always been a fan of Osprey backpacks, they don’t make anything but packs so they are quite good at it.
 Gregory is another manufacturer that only makes packs and hydration bladders so as a result, when you only do one thing you can do it really well.